 Now let's talk briefly about nutrition timing.
 Compared to total intake, timing is of less importance.
 But in order to get appropriate total intake, you will likely need to be intentional about eating balanced meals throughout the day.
 Common bad habits like skipping breakfast, barely eating during the school/work day, and consuming minimal protein until dinner make it difficult to reach good numbers at the end of the day.
 The simple solution is eating carbs, protein, and fat in each meal and not skipping meals.

 Using a limited feeding window (intermittent fasting) is a popular method for weight loss, but it is not advisable for athletes with a high activity level and thus high macronutrient requirements.
 If your exercise is limited to short, non-exhaustive training sessions, you might be able to pull off intermittent fasting successfully.
-But if you’re playing a sport several hours per week, working out twice in a day, exercising for a couple hours at a time, etc, a limited feeding window is not right for you.
+But if you’re playing a sport several hours per week, working out twice in a day, exercising for a couple hours at a time, etc, a limited feeding window is probably not right for you.

 We need to specifically cover the time surrounding activity.
 The goal is to not miss a meal and eat 2-3 hours before exercise.
 When this does not happen, the primary concern is depleted muscle glycogen leading to poor performance and catabolism.
 We can compensate by eating more carbs in the previous meal and/or using a light carb source immediately before or during the workout.
 For example if you have to work out early in the morning, eating more carbs the night before is helpful, as is grabbing fruit or a granola bar right when you wake up.
 As for getting through workouts, hopefully they are not too long or exhaustive.
 But if they are, again a light carb source helps sustain performance.
 Apart from the options already mentioned, a sports drink like Gatorade (not the low sugar kind) works well, or I have even used a candy bar successfully.
 No, that's not a joke.
 Sugar is effective.